Tall, stiffly formal in the high stock he wore around his jowls, James Buchanan was the only president who never married.

 Buchanan decided to end the troubles in Kansas by urging the admission of the territory as a slave state.
 This further angered the Republicans and alienated members of his own party.
 Kansas remained a territory.

 When Republicans won a plurality in the House in 1858, every significant bill they passed fell before southern votes in the Senate or a presidential veto.
 The federal government reached a stalemate.
+A year later, abolitionist John Brown and his followers seized the federal arsenal at Harpers Ferry.
+Brown, who had killed several proslavery settlers in Kansas, hoped to inspire a slave uprising but was captured, convicted, and executed.
+Abolitionists viewed him as a freedom fighter and martyr; southerners considered him a murderer and proof that abolitionists would use any means necessary to destroy slavery.

 Buchanan, dismayed and hesitant, denied the legal right of states to secede but held that the federal government legally could not prevent them.
 He hoped for compromise, but secessionist leaders did not want it.

 Then Buchanan took a more militant tack.
-As several cabinet members resigned, he appointed northerners, and sent the Star of the West to carry reinforcements to Fort Sumter.
+As several cabinet members resigned, he appointed northerners, and sent the Star of the West to carry reinforcements and supplies to Fort Sumter.
 On January 9, 1861, the vessel was fired upon and driven away.

 You Might Also Like